Thinking of selling your property and want to return a decent profit?

 We look at cosmetic stuff in part 2 but first, it is essential you get the ‘big’ stuff’ sorted.
 Buyers, whether they are looking for a bachelor pad, a family home or a downsizing on retirement, all look for a property that has been obviously cared for to a high standard.

 From a sagging roof to a leaking pipe, there are many structural snags that need to be rectified and improved in order for you to get the best deal on your property.
 If the roofline needs some attention, then replace it.
 If the roof is past its best, consider re-roofing.
+Getting a new roof replacement will add value to your property by boosting curb appeal and home appraisal values.
 All these structural improvements will add value to the price and certainly make for a great selling point too.

 Energy Efficiency Measures